Mace5ta/rsschool-cv/cv.md

 * Improving front-end performance;
 *  Learning new libraries and technologies if required by the product.

-I am open to offers of employment :)
+I'm open to offers of employment :)

 ## Skills
 * React / Redux / Semantic HTML5 / CSS;